-Born April 4, 1965, in New York City, Robert Downey Jr. began acting as a young child.
+Born in New York City on April 4, 1965, Robert Downey Jr. began acting as a young child.
 He made his first film appearances and was a cast member on Saturday Night Live in the 1980s, but his growing success was marred by years of struggles with drug abuse.
-Eventually turning his life around, he earned a resurgance of critical and popular acclaim, and is considered one of Hollywood's A-list actors.
+Eventually turning his life around, he earned a resurgence of critical and popular acclaim, and is considered one of Hollywood's A-list actors.

-Downey made his earliest feature film appearances in such films as Baby, It's You (1983), Firstborn (1984), Weird Science (1985), and Back to School (1986).
-From 1985 to 1986, he was a regular cast member of the popular sketch-comedy program, Saturday Night Live.
+Downey made his earliest feature film appearances in such films as Baby, It's You (1983), Firstborn (1984), Weird Science (1985) and Back to School (1986).
+From 1985 to '86, he was a regular cast member of Saturday Night Live, NBC's popular sketch-comedy program.

 Sadly, the story line and character rang especially true for Downey, who had been introduced to drugs at the age of eight by his father, and developed a full-fledged addiction as he headed into his 20s.

 "Until that movie, I took my drugs after work and on the weekends," he later explained.
 "Maybe I'd turn up hungover on the set, but no more so than the stuntman.
 That changed on Less Than Zero.
 I was playing this junkie-faggot guy, and, for me, the role was like the ghost of Christmas future.
 The character was an exaggeration of myself.
 Then things changed, and, in some ways, I became an exaggeration of the character.
 That lasted far longer than it needed to last."